isomerpages/mlaw-corp/_about-us/What We Do/legal-policy-group.md

 MinLaw ensures a sound and progressive legal framework that is relevant and modern, provides access to justice, and upholds the rule of law.

 The Legal Policy Group (LPG) comprises the Civil &amp; Legislative Policy Division and the Criminal Policy Division.
 The LPG regularly reviews laws and drives reforms in civil, criminal, family, and community justice, and governance matters.
-Under the Criminal Policy Division, the Criminology Unit conducts empirical criminology research.
+Under the Criminal Policy Division, the Criminology Unit conducts empirical criminological research.

-Some of MinLaw’s recent law reform projects include legislative amendments to [facilitate electronic statutory declarations, oaths and affirmations](/news/parliamentary-speeches/2023-08-02-2r-speech-constitution-amendment-no2-by-rahayu-mahzam/), [suitable maintenance outcomes for families](/news/parliamentary-speeches/2023-05-08-2r-speech-family-justice-reform-bill-by-k-shanmugam/), and amendments to [improve our criminal justice system as well as coronial process](/news/parliamentary-speeches/2021-10-05-second-reading-speech-by-second-minister-for-law-edwin-tong-on-coroners-amendment-bill/).
+Some of MinLaw’s recent law reform projects include legislative amendments to [facilitate electronic statutory declarations, oaths and affirmations, and notarisations](/news/parliamentary-speeches/2023-08-02-2r-speech-constitution-amendment-no2-by-rahayu-mahzam/), [family justice reforms to streamline family proceedings and facilitate more sustainable maintenance outcomes for families](/news/parliamentary-speeches/2023-05-08-2r-speech-family-justice-reform-bill-by-k-shanmugam/), and amendments to [improve our criminal justice system as well as coronial process](/news/parliamentary-speeches/2021-10-05-second-reading-speech-by-second-minister-for-law-edwin-tong-on-coroners-amendment-bill/).

 Where necessary, MinLaw conducts legal policy assessments of Government Bills to ensure that they reflect sound legal policy principles and are consistent with Singapore’s Constitution.